Michaelgwei86/kubernetes/Kubernetes/README.md

 kubectl top pods

 managing application logs:
-  when you run a container in a pod, you can stream the logs by running the
+  When you run a container in a pod, you can stream the logs by running the
    kubectl logs -f <podname>
-in the case of a multicontainer pods, you need to specify the name of the container individually.
+in the case of multicontainer pods, you need to specify the name of the container individually.

 APPLICATION LIFECYCLE MANAGEMENT:
 =================================
-1. Rolling Update and rollback: when you first create a deployment, it trigger s a rollout which can be rev 1 later when the image is updated, a new rollout is made called rev2 to see the status of the rollout, run the
+##1.
+Rolling Update and rollback:
+  when you first create a deployment, it triggers a rollout which can be rev 1 later when the image is updated, a new rollout is made called rev2 to see the status of the rollout, run the
   kubectl rollout status deployment/<deploymentname>

-  to see the revision and the rollout hostory, run the kubectl rollout history deployment/myapp-deployment
+  to see the revision and the rollout history, run the kubectl rollout history deployment/myapp-deployment

-there are two type of deployment strategies.
+there are two types of deployment strategies.

--RECREATE:
+##2.
+ECREATE:
-- you can delete existing deployment and then make a new deployment with the newer version
+- You can delete the existing deployment and then make a new deployment with the newer version
-- this will lead to app downtime. this is not the k8s default strategy.
+- This will lead to app downtime. this is not the k8s default strategy.

-- ROLLINGUPDATE:
+##3.
+ROLLING UPDATE:
 - Here, pods replicas are progressively destroyed and replaced with newer pods to ensure there is no downtime
-- this is the k8s default update strategy.
+- This is the k8s default update strategy.

-update can be done by changing the version ofthe image, replicas
+update can be done by changing the version of the image, replicas
 kubectl apply -f <filename>

-it is advisable to manually edit the defination file than using imperative approach because with an Imperative, changes will not be saved in the defination file.
+it is advisable to manually edit the definition file than using the imperative approach because with an Imperative, changes will not be saved in the definition file.

-to rollback run the kubectl rolout undo deployment/myapp-deployment
+to rollback run the kubectl rollout undo deployment/myapp-deployment

 kubectl apply -f deployment
 kubectl get deployment